Bridging Finance

 The easiest, most efficient bridging finance application process is via Brickflow.

-We’ve taken the heavy lifting out of the loan search so you can smoothly progress through the rest of the application process:
+We’ve taken the heavy lifting out of the loan search and created a seamless online application process:

 Presentation

-Providing lenders with a professional presentation is key to approval.
-Brickflow’s online application form covers everything lenders need to see to make a quick, confident credit decision, but all presentations will typically need to include:
+A professional presentation is key to approval.
+Brickflow’s online application form covers everything lenders need to make quick, confident credit decisions, covering as a minimum:

 - Your experience in property investment/development